1. ReviewTrackers’ algorithm analyzed 130,000 reviews, and scored 550,000 keywords to rank Major League Baseball stadiums in four categories:

 If you survey fans about stadiums, fans respond to the structured questions you provide.
 You design the survey and, potentially, your questions can impose biases — and might imply that all stadiums are judged by the same standards.
-A survey does not allow for the fan to speak as freely as they might do so in an online review, where there is no structure and where feedback is more immediate.
+A survey does not allow for the fan to speak as freely as they might in an online review, where there is no structure and where feedback is more immediate.

 If you listen online, instead, to what fans are saying about each stadium experience, you let them tell you what’s important.
 You let them guide the conversation.
 And one of the things you discover is that fans judge some stadiums differently than others — and because we’re able to look across all stadiums, we can spot outliers, and identify which stadiums are doing something exceptional.

 In this analysis, we’ll look more closely at each of the four topics, and highlight notable trends and outliers we come across.